 - Sally Potter’s ambitious romantic drama Yes, featuring dialogue in iambic pentameter, and starring three-time Academy Award nominee Joan Allen and Simon Abkarian.
 Also in the Yes movie cast: Samantha Bond, Sam Neill, Shirley Henderson, and veteran Sheila Hancock (The Moon-Spinners, The Anniversary).

-- Jaume Collet-Serra’s House of Wax, a remake of the 1953 Vincent Price horror classic of the same name – itself a remake of the 1933 Lionel Atwill-Fay Wray horror classic Mystery of the Wax Museum.
+- Jaume Collet-Serra’s House of Wax, a remake of the 1953 Vincent Price horror classic of the same name – itself a remake of Michael Curtiz’s 1933 horror classic Mystery of the Wax Museum, starring Lionel Atwill and Fay Wray.

 - Michael Winterbottom’s controversial, sexually explicit 9 Songs, featuring Kieran O’Brien and Margo Stilley as high-libido’ed lovers and avid rock concertgoers.